Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 ## Introduction

-Backbase Engagement Banking Services is a comprehensive solution with a lot of capabilities.
+Backbase Engagement Banking Platform is a comprehensive solution with a lot of capabilities.
 It is thought out and designed to provide modern architecture with the latest market standards, the most advanced security mechanisms, and great extensibility and flexibility to make it easy to integrate with different core banking systems.